How to Complement Your Turbo Training Experience

 Turn the Music up with Headphones

 A turbo trainer’s monotonous hum is not exactly the awe-inspiring soundtrack you need when setting up for a hard session in the pain cave, and nor is hearing your own breath, reminding you how brutal intervals are.
 Eliminate unwanted background noise and truly find your focus for the session with a set of headphones.
-A favourite for us, Aftershokz's innovative open ear design allows for phenomenal sound quality whilst still being able to hear what’s going on around you.
+A favourite for us, Shokz's innovative open ear design allows for phenomenal sound quality whilst still being able to hear what’s going on around you.
 Their headphones are sweat-resistant, with waterproof models available too.

 Sit Comfortably with Chamois Cream